WardBrian/vscode-stan-extension/README.md

 Use another editor?
 Check out the Stan Language Server which powers most of the features in this extension: https://github.com/tomatitito/stan-language-server

+You can try it out online on [vscode.dev](https://vscode.dev/github/WardBrian/vscode-stan-extension).
+A popup will show in the bottom right recommending you install the extension.
+Once you have, you can open the files in the `demo/` folder.

 ## Features

 ### Syntax highlighting